Nightwing-Bludhaven/wiz-hack-2.0/README.md

 **demo tips for that viral video:**

+- **use `pulse` or `strobe` mode** - the brightness sync is WAY more obvious than color changes
-- use electronic music with clear bass drops
+- use electronic music with clear bass drops (skrillex, deadmau5, etc.)
-- film in a dark room
+- film in a dark room (makes the brightness pulses super dramatic)
-- show the terminal with frequency bars
+- show the terminal with frequency bars + brightness indicator (💡)
+- `strobe` mode on beat drops = instant viral moment
 - multi-light mode looks absolutely insane on camera
+- pro tip: start with `pulse` mode, switch to `strobe` for the drop

 ## the API endpoints